Myths in Software Testing vs Reality:

 Since a user does not have boundaries on what they can and cannot do, the same goes for testers.
 This is why it is important to explore the UI, which might look like lots of random clicks.
 Only we testers know that there is a method to this madness.

-If this is happening to a tester then he/she is at the wrong place and might need to consider a change.
+If this is happening to a tester then he/she is in the wrong place and might need to consider a change.
 Having said that, pay depends on a lot of factors and to say that being a tester is the ONLY reason why you will be paid less, it’s not true.

 Testing sometimes seems like a “thankless” job.
 Understand that it is nothing personal.
 It is sometimes a matter of the company’s culture on how they value their teams.

 Try to stay positive and let your work speak for itself.
 Try not to expect medals and awards for doing your job.
-Agreed that things are easier if the team and the clients appreciate the QA teams, but if they don’t it does not mean we should undervalue ourselves.
+Agreed that things are easier if the team and the clients appreciate the QA teams, but if they don’t, it does not mean we should undervalue ourselves.

-I worked in both extremes and enjoyed thoroughly working with clients who knew what QA and its importance are.
+I worked in both extremes and thoroughly enjoyed working with clients who knew what QA and its importance are.

-This problem does not arise with teams that have pre-planned test cycles.
+The problem does not arise with teams that have pre-planned test cycles.
 So, testing does not delay projects but incorrect planning and unreasonable expectations do.

 Misconception #1: